 Race across the world stars come to Sheffield to share their experiences on hit TV show

-Stars of the show Race Across the world, Brian and Melvyn Mole, have given an inside view of their experiences on the hit TV show during an event at Crookes Social Club in Sheffield.
+Stars of the show Race Across the World, Brian and Melvyn Mole, have given an inside view of their experiences on the hit TV show during an event at Crookes Social Club in Sheffield.

-The event ‘An evening with Brian and Melvyn’, hosted by Sheffield Rotary Club, raised money for various charities, with its proceeds going to causes such as: Sheffield Hospitals Charity, the Roundabout Charity and other Rotary Charities.
+The event ‘An evening with Brian and Melvyn’, hosted by Sheffield Rotary Club, raised money for various charities, with its proceeds going to causes such as Sheffield Hospitals Charity, the Roundabout Charity and other Rotary Charities.

-Melvyn Mole, 65, a driving instructor from Middlesbrough said: “There’s no point in just going on to race, and they wont let you do that.”
+Melvyn Mole, 65, a driving instructor from Middlesbrough, said: “There’s no point in just going on to race, and they won’t let you do that.”

 The brothers shared very different childhood experiences, one of them having a boarding school education, whilst the other attended a local state school.

-They shared how going on the show has brought them closer, saying that they now talk at least once a day, rather than once a month like they did before going on the show.
+They shared how going on the show has brought them closer, saying that they now talk at least once a day, rather than once a month as they did before going on the show.

 The evening revealed the truths behind the TV programme, exposing the lesser-known facts of the show.